-Get ready to fall in love with this delicious Vegetarian Kibbeh Recipe!
-These yummy kibbeh balls are made with a mixture of red lentils, bulgur, peppers, onions, and spices.
-This Lebanese Kibbeh recipe be served as a snack, appetizer (mezze), or with fattoush salad for a healthy lunch or dinner!
+Get ready to fall in love with these delicious Vegetarian Kibbeh!
+These yummy football shaped balls are made with a mixture of red lentils, bulgur, peppers, onions, and spices.
+Also known as Mercimek Koftesi in Turkey, I recommend serving them with tabouleh or fattoush salad

 Aunt Alice explained that grandma made a plateful of what they called “Chikufta.”
 She would store them in the fridge and would go back and forth opening the fridge and grabbing one at a time.
 You might just do the same!